wdanilo/haskell-logger/README.md

 "Done"
 ```

 Ok, so what's happening here?
-The function 'addHandler' registers new log handler in current logger monad.
-The ```Nothing``` just indicates, that this handler does not need any special formatter and can use the default one, provided when executing the monad - in this case, the 'defaultFormatter'.
+The function `addHandler` registers new log handler in current logger monad.
+The ```Nothing``` just indicates, that this handler does not need any special formatter and can use the default one, provided when executing the monad - in this case, the `defaultFormatter`.
 We can of course define our custom message formatters.

-For no only the 'printHandler' is provided, but it is straightforward to define custom handlers.
+For no only the `printHandler` is provided, but it is straightforward to define custom handlers.
 Other will be added in the next versions of the library.

 #### Formatters

 It is possible to define a custom message formatter.
-To do it, import the module ''System.Log.Format'' and use so called formatter builder.
-Let's see how the 'defaultFormatter' is defined:
+To do it, import the module `System.Log.Format` and use so called formatter builder.
+Let's see how the `defaultFormatter` is defined:

 ```haskell
 defaultFormatter = colorLvlFormatter ("[" <:> Lvl <:> "] ") <:> Msg
 ```

-You might ask now, what are 'Lvl' or 'Msg'.
-They are "data pointers".
+You might ask now, what are `Lvl` or `Msg`.
+They are "data providers".
 You will learn about them later, for now just remember, you can use them while running loggers as well as defining formatters.
 There is one very important thing to note here - you cannot use any data provider in your logger, that was not declared to be gathered when the logger is run!
 In later chapters you will also learn how to create custom data providers.

 So what if we would like to output not only the message and it's priority level, but also the module name and location of the message in the source file?
-Such logger is also defined and it's called 'defaultFormatterTH'.
-You cannot use it using the 'Simple' interface, so lets see for now how it is defined:
+Such logger is also defined and it's called `defaultFormatterTH`.
+You cannot use it using the `Simple` interface, so lets see for now how it is defined:

 ```haskell
 defaultFormatterTH = colorLvlFormatter ("[" <:> Lvl <:> "] ") <:> Loc <:> ": " <:> Msg